Our Review of Emanuel School

 A strong sibling policy is operated and entry points are rigid.
-All children are interviewed and the school takes children it feels will really be a good fit (rather than children who are lucky enough to perform well on a standardised entrance exam).
-Parents are advised to start the application process at least one year in advance, though occasionally places do become available throughout the year.
+All children are interviewed and the school takes children it feels will be a good fit, rather than children who are lucky enough to perform well on a standardised entrance exam.
+Parents are advised to start the application process at least one year in advance, although occasionally more places do become available throughout the year.

-I was very impressed by the school’s alumni.
-There are wall-to-wall celebrity actors, writers and directors (and also the inventor of the internet).
+We were very impressed by the school’s alumni.
+There are wall-to-well celebrity actors, writers and directors, and that is even without mentioning the inventor of the Internet.
 This mirrors the occupations of the school’s current parents, which tend to be professional, media and self-employed.
-The new theatre is named after the husband of the school’s foundress, George Fiennes, Lord Dacre.
-The school’s social makeup reflects its prosperous South West London surroundings.
-Traditional sports like rowing, netball, rugby and cricket are popular and the students I met seemed to be extremely happy, relaxed and respectful – without a hint of stuffiness or arrogance.
+The school’s social make-up reflects its prosperous South West London surroundings.
+Every student we met seemed to be extremely happy, relaxed and respectful, without a hint of stuffiness or arrogance.